pixelgrade/customify/readme.txt

 Contributors: pixelgrade, euthelup, babbardel, vlad.olaru, cristianfrumusanu, raduconstantin, razvanonofrei
 Tags: customizer, css, editor, live, preview, customizer Requires at least: 4.7.0
-Tested up to: 4.9.5
+Tested up to: 4.9.7
-Stable tag: 1.7.3
+Stable tag: 1.7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customify is a Theme Customizer Booster that you can easily use to add Fonts, Colors, Live CSS Editor and other options to your theme.
+Customify is a Theme Customizer Booster that you can easily use to customizer Fonts, Colors, Live CSS Editor and other options for your site.

 == Description ==